 Seeking to understand Islamic public prayer life, rituals and spirituality is not just a matter of comparative studies.
 It is also important if we are going to understand Muslims on their own terms, and understand them within the contexts we are working in.

 One of the noticeable changes in the Irish population today is the sizeable presence of Muslims.
 There are, perhaps, up to 40,000 Muslims in Ireland today.
-The context of your future ministry is within a changing Ireland in which Muslims are increasingly visible and playing a role, and a changing world which, since 9/11, needs to know how to deal with our fears about terrorism, our vulnerability, our prejudices (in the sense of pre-judging) about Islam and Muslims, and a legacy that has left many unresolved questions.
+The context of your future ministry is within a changing Ireland in which Muslims are increasingly visible and playing a role, and a changing world which in the wake of the Arab Spring and since 9/11, needs to know how to deal with our fears about terrorism, our vulnerability, our prejudices (in the sense of pre-judging) about Islam and Muslims, and a legacy that has left many unresolved questions.

 The theological considerations that you will have to weigh up include the problems and opportunities created by Christian/Muslim exchanges in your parish or community, including the attendance of Muslim children at Church-run schools; the possibility of intermarriage, the dilemmas surrounding interfaith public occasions; the increasing role of the Anglican Communion as one of the primary actors on behalf of Christians in creating the opportunities for Christian-Muslim dialogue; and the questions around whether we can learn from others, including Muslims, in ways that will deepen our own faith and our practice of it.

 Liturgically, you will have to face up to questions such as: